Common web L

 Present

-The overwhelming complexity of current web standards has narrowed down web browsers to just 3 implementations: Chromium, Safari, and Frefox.
+The overwhelming complexity of current web standards has narrowed down web browsers to just 3 implementations: Chromium, Safari, and Firefox.
 Even Microsoft, valued at 2 trillion dollars1 with 100k developers2, abandoned maintaining its own web browser and switched to Blink.

 Interestingly, Apple’s uncompetitive browser restrictions are the last thing keeping web browser diversity alive.
 Today’s web development usually involves maintaining compatibility with Chrome, Safari, and Firefox.